 “…look to Christ, speak to Christ, cry to Christ, just as you are; confess your sin, your impenitence, your unbelief, and cast yourself on his mercy; ask Him to give you a new heart, working in you true repentance and firm faith; ask Him to take away your evil heart of unbelief and to write His law within you that you may never henceforth stray from Him.
 Turn to Him and trust him as best you can…watch, pray, read and hear God’s Word, worship and commune with God’s people, and so continue till you know in yourself beyond doubt that you are indeed a changed being, a penitent believer, and the new heart which you desired has been put within you.”

 Packer’s incoherence with his doctrine of “total inability” is astounding!
 Moreover, this smacks of a “works righteousness” approach to becoming saved.
-The sinner is to
+The sinner is to,

 “…continue till you know in yourself beyond doubt that you are indeed a changed being, a penitent believer, and the new heart which you desired has been put within you.”

-And it get even more confusing.
+And it gets even more confusing.
 In contrast to the simple gospel, within Packer’s soteriological context these things can only be a list of the “manifest evidences” caused by God in elect persons, not things a person does “to go about believing on Christ and repenting.”
 Given “total inability” we would think that such evidences indicate that the person already has a “new heart” put within them by God.
 Yet Packer advises sinners to “continue” to do them “till you know in yourself beyond doubt that you are indeed a changed being…and the new heart that you desired has been put within you.”
-Why aren’t all these “doings” evidence that the person already believes and is saved?
+Why aren’t all these “doings” evidence that the person already believes, has a “new heart” and is saved?
 Why can’t such a person believe and know that they are indeed saved?
 What is the person who is doing all these things waiting for?
-When will the sinner who is doing all these things know that a new heart has been put within them?
+When will the sinner who is doing all these things know that a “new heart” has been put within them?
 Why is it that all these things need to be done to get this “new heart?”
 In fact, Packer’s advice smacks of the meritorious works the Calvinist so assiduously seeks to avoid.
 Isn’t the biblical gospel of the “good news” of salvation stated above sufficient to save?
 Not for the Calvinist whose “gospel” is tossed to and fro logically, spiritually and psychologically by their deterministic “doctrines of grace” until there is no “good news” left.

 “To the question: what must I do to be saved? the old gospel replies: believe on the Lord Jesus Christ.”